PaloAltoNetworks/terraform-google-swfw-modules/examples/vpc_peering_common_dual_stack/README.md

  - Spoke-1 VPC
  - Spoke-2 VPC

-Untrust VPC is assigned with IPv6 adresses from an external IPv6 address range, while other VPCs (Trust, Spoke-1, Spoke-2) are utilizing private IPv6 address space (IPv6 ULA range).
+Untrust VPC is assigned with IPv6 adresses from an external IPv6 address range, while other VPCs (Trust, Spoke-1, Spoke-2) are utilizing private IPv6 ULA address range.

 Management VPC connectivity is IPv4 only.

+>**Note**: VM-Series must run PAN-OS version `>=11` to provide IPv6 support.

-## IPv6 Routing
+### IPv6 Routing

 As of September 2024 there is a cloud provider [limitation](https://cloud.google.com/vpc/docs/static-routes#static-route-next-hops) that a static IPv6 route can't have a passthrough Network Load Balancer as the next hop.

-To enable routing from Spoke-1 and Spoke-2 VPCs a default policy based route is used to send outbound traffic to the Internal Load Balancer and then VM-Series.
+To enable outbound routing from Spoke-1 and Spoke-2 VPCs a policy based route is used to forward traffic to the Internal Load Balancer and then VM-Series.

-As of September 2024 `terraform-provider-google` is allowing `google_network_connectivity_policy_based_route` resources only for IPv4 protocol version.
+As of September 2024 `terraform-provider-google` supports `google_network_connectivity_policy_based_route` resources only for IPv4 protocol version.
 To overcome this limitation a `local-exec` provisioner running `gcloud beta network-connectivity policy-based-routes create <...>` is used to manage policy based routes.

 >**Note**: `local-exec` requires `gcloud` beta components.
 To install the components run `gcloud components install beta`.